CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 based on the database access permissions defined for the service database user (role).
 See the [Security](./security/) section for examples of setting role priviledges.

-If a view uses the geometry column of an underlying table directly the spatial column metadata is inherited for the view.***
+If a view directly uses the geometry column of an underlying table, the spatial column metadata is inherited for the view.
-But if a view column is defined as the result of a spatial function then the column must be explicitly cast to a geometry type providing the type and SRID.
+But if a view column is defined as the result of a spatial function, then the column must be explicitly cast to a geometry type providing the type and SRID.
-Also, depending on the spatial function used, it may be necessary to explicitly set the SRID of the created geometry.
+Depending on the spatial function used, it may also be necessary to explicitly set the SRID of the created geometry.

 #### Example of a view definition